People stand around a table in a meeting room

 Two reflection sessions: After our two decision-making sessions, these will be official moments to reflect on what we have learned, and experienced.
 Helping to understand if the Parent Panel is working.

-Relationship-Building Moments: We’ll have a series of relationship building moments (e.g. lunch) to support more informal relationship-building between members of the Parent Panel and IMpact on Urban Health.
+Relationship-Building Moments: We’ll have a series of relationship building moments (e.g. lunch) to support more informal relationship-building between members of the Parent Panel and Impact on Urban Health.

 Final recommendations and celebration: This is a chance for us to reflect together on what has worked, what hasn’t, and whether the pilot has been broadly successful